PCGen/pcgen-docs/PROPOSAL.md

 use Hugo to compile it, and look at the compiled HTML output.

-I also talk about the work still remaining - mainly integration with the exiting PCGen build processes.
+I also talk about the work still remaining - mainly integration with the existing PCGen build processes.
 There's also a bit of manual editing needed to complete the automated conversion, which was mostly done using single-use text processing scripts.